SpielmannLab/HiC_Analysis/tad_analysis/readme.md

 ### TODO

 The online TAD caller by Higgins et al requires data in a particular format.
 And is quite restrictive when uploading HiC files (500MB limit).

-Need to generate a pipeline to export hic files to mcool format etc. Eg using HiCLift
+## Literature and conclusions on differential TAD analysis

+Several tools are availablc:

+1. HiCExplorer [ ]
+2. dcHiC [ ]
+3. diffDomain [x]

 ## Usage

+The nextflow script runs both TAD calling and differential analysis. #TODO add option in params file to avoid differential analysis.

-You can also use juicer_tools validate command to check which normalizations are present Fill out the information in the [parameters file](./call_tad_params.yaml) and submit the following script from OMICS headnode:
+You can also use juicer_tools `validate` command to check which normalizations are present Fill out the information in the [parameters file](./call_tad_params.yaml) and submit the following script from OMICS headnode:

     sbatch call_tad_sbatch.sh